Barclays' boss treads fine line in investment bank review

-LONDON, April 15 (Reuters) - Barclays’ Chief Executive Antony Jenkins is facing a high-wire act to overhaul the firm’s investment bank without undermining a division that contributes about half of group profits.
+LONDON (Reuters) - Barclays’ (BARC.L) Chief Executive Antony Jenkins is facing a high-wire act to overhaul the firm’s investment bank without undermining a division that contributes about half of group profits.

 Analysts predict this might lead to a cut in the investment bank’s size of up to 20 percent.
 This would equate to about 5,000 jobs going out of 26,000 and could strip out about 900 million pounds in annual compensation costs.